amritamaz/amritamaz.github.io/6-colophon.md

 The site is hosted on [Github Pages](https://pages.github.com/).

-I do my web design hacking in [Sublime Text 3](http://www.sublimetext.com/3).
+I do most of my text editing in [Sublime Text 3](http://www.sublimetext.com/3).
-I also sometimes write my blog posts there.
-Typically, I do my creative writing, including some blog posts, in [iA Writer for Mac](https://ia.net/writer/mac/).
-For quick edits I use [vim](https://github.com/vim/vim).
+Sometimes, I do write in [iA Writer for Mac](https://ia.net/writer/mac/).
+For quick edits I'll use [vim](https://github.com/vim/vim).

 Occassionally, I write my posts on my iPad with [iA Writer](https://ia.net/writer/ios).
-Even more infrequently, inspiration strikes and I draft up posts with [Notesy](http://notesy-app.com/) on my iPhone, which I sync via [Dropbox](https://www.dropbox.com) to [nvAlt](http://brettterpstra.com/projects/nvalt/) on my Mac.
+Even more infrequently, I will use [Notesy](http://notesy-app.com/) on my iPhone, synced via [Dropbox](https://www.dropbox.com) to [nvAlt](http://brettterpstra.com/projects/nvalt/) on my Mac.

 Photos were likely taken with an iPhone 5S or Nikon D90 with a Sigma 17-70 f/2.8 lens.